 |Meet Todd DeGarmo, Voices Acquisitions Editor|

 Todd DeGarmo is the acquisitions editor for Voices: The Journal of New York Folklore, leading an editorial team which includes Ellen McHale as executive editor, Patricia Mason as copy editor, and Laurie Longfield as Voices’ manager.
-Todd took over this editorship from Dr. Eileen Condon who served as acquisitions editor until 2007.
+Todd took over this editorship from Dr. Eileen Condon who served as acquisitions editor from 2007–2012.

 Todd is the founding director of the Center for Folklife, History and Cultural Programs at the Crandall Public Library in Glens Falls, NY.
 Todd is a former board member and past president of the New York Folklore Society.
 He brings a wealth of knowledge and prior experience to the position of acquisitions editor, including a knowledge of Japanese culture, Adirondack studies, tourism, and architectural studies.

 fiction (such as short stories), creative